corriespondent/blog/content/post/spfx-patterns-and-practices/index.md

   3. SearchBar.tsx
   4. Paging.tsx

-* If you're building rich complex UI and if you have identified large set of UI components, you can probably create separate folders to group them.
+* If you're building rich complex UI and if you have identified a large set of UI components, you can probably create separate folders to group them.
 * These UI components should only contain rendering logic.
 Do not add any business logic or data access code in these components.
 * You should not add multiple function components/classes to single file.
-* Consider to keep the code minimal in render method.
+* Consider keeping the code minimal in render method.
-* Consider to handle exception properly.
+* Consider handling exception properly.
 Log the exception details with logger components and present generic informative message for end-user on screen.
 * Do not hardcode strings including generic messages.
 Use string labels defined in language files (en-us.js) located at src > webparts > myWebPart > loc
 * Do not store large objects in session/local storages
-* Consider to import leaf level components while importing third party libraries.
+* Consider importing leaf level components while importing third party libraries.
 For example, if you want to import PrimayButton from Office Fabric library, use import { PrimaryButton } from "@fluentui/react/lib/Button"; rather than import { PrimaryButton } from "@fluentui/react";.
 This will help you to keep your package size compact.
 This can be very useful in scenarios where you would want to build home page components which are required to be performance effective at first load.

 ## General Coding Guidelines

 * Use **single responsibility principle** while defining classes, function components or methods.
 Any class/component should be defined to do one single job.
 * Similarly, A method/function also should perform only single job it supposed to do.
 Do not combine more than one job definitions in a single method, even if those jobs are very small.
 Avoid writing long methods.
-* If you think, your method can be reusable, define the same as static in a helper class.
+* If you think your method can be reusable, define the same as static in a helper class.
 * Avoid passing too many parameters to a method.
 Define model/entity instead and pass it as parameter.
 * Do not hardcode predefined numbers/strings.
 Use constants instead.
 * Use enum wherever required.
 Do not use numbers or strings to indicate discrete values.